One only needs to look at the pictures.

 surplus RTTY converter, and a signal generator.

-That summer, Bob Kozar, who had no car, would regularly find a way to come all the way
+That summer, Bob Kozar, who had no car, would regularly find a way to get to the school,

-from Lakewood, which kept the local guys inspired and working, as Mike Stimac was called
+keeping the guys inspired and working, as Mike Stimac was called

 away a lot.
 But together, they erected the first antenna base, mast, and array of 4, 10-element